Published 9 April 2021

 - eBook with voiceover and Word Wise.

-(There are other books to help you study for the motorcycle and LGV tests.)
+(There are other books to help you study for the motorcycle and HGV tests.)

 You’ll also need something to help you practise answering questions, so DVSA publishes the theory test revision questions.